sshahrier/rhyme-generator/README.md

 ### Prerequisites

-There are no installation of package required due to our implementation of rhyming API
+There are no installation of package required for this project.

 ### Installing